quicwg/base-drafts/draft-ietf-quic-transport.md

 SHOULD NOT send IP packets larger than the smallest allowed maximum packet size.

-Both DPLPMTUD and PMTUD send IP packets that are larger than the current maximum packet size.
-We refer to these as PMTU probes.
-All QUIC packets that are not sent in a PMTU probe SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped {{?RFC8085}}.
+Both DPLPMTUD and PMTUD send IP packets that are larger than the current maximum packet size, referred to as PMTU probes.
+All QUIC packets that are not sent in a PMTU probe SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped ({{?RFC8085}}).

 If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum packet size of 1200